 A Bright Future for Electric Vehicles

 An amazing number of new all-electric vehicle models are coming in the next few years as the world gets closer and closer to an all-electric car future.
-The year 2022 offers more brand-new model EVs than ever, and we can’t wait to test drive them.
-Over 60 new electrified models will be coming soon from both venerable automakers and exciting new upstart companies with an eye on the future.
+The year 2022 offered more brand-new model EVs than ever before.
+Over 60 new electrified models hit showrooms from both venerable automakers and exciting new upstart companies with an eye on the future.

 Today’s EVs come in a wide range of sizes and shapes.
 There are speedy sports cars, rugged pickup trucks, sleek crossover SUVs, and more.
 Let’s start off this look at future EVs with an appreciative nod to all of the dazzling new all-electric wonders that are debuting this year.
 They are listed in alphabetical order by automaker.
 Ranges and rates are manufacturer and EPA estimates.
 Actual mileage and charge times may vary.